marivipelaez/cdr-generator/README.md

 **Simulator** :

-- **BasicSimulator** : Generate cdr in one pass over the edges of the social graph
+- **BasicSimulator** : Generate cdr in one pass over the edges of the social graph and ddrs for a day for those users

 # Structure :
 Source structure :